 Community Music Victoria is a volunteer driven not-for-profit organisation that does an amazing array of work supported by a small annual grant, currently $63,000, from Creative Victoria, by membership fees, donations, by grants for particular projects, and by the generous giving of time by many volunteers.

 Our mission is to is to facilitate the development of the skills, opportunities and networks necessary for participatory and accessible music-making to be available to all Victorians, whatever their skills or background (learn more about the Community Music Movement).
 Making music together is a great entry point into creativity and results in profound benefits to individual and community health and well-being.
 We deliver this mission by focussing our activities around four major goals.

 Donate to Community Music Victoria now!

 Donate here or join the monthly giving circle below.

 Community Music Victoria Inc is listed on the Register of Cultural Organisations with Deductible Gift Recipient (DGR) Status.
 All donations of $2 and over to CMVic are tax deductible.
 You will receive a receipt for your records.
 CMVic is also registered as a charity with the ACNC.
-Click the Registered Charity Tick on the left, to view our listing.
+Click the Registered Charity Tick to view our listing.

 WHAT WE DO - EVENTS